hkpeaks/peaks-consolidation/README.md

    c. full consolidation with calculation of minority interest

-7. standardation of dataset
+7. standardization of dataset

-Standardizes your dataset and is empowered by a conditional mapping engine with effective date of change calculation rules.
+Standardization of your dataset and is empowered by a conditional mapping engine with effective date of change calculation rules.
 This engine can be used to solve your ever-changing incentive plans for different stakeholder management, account allocation and sharing holdings in investment in subsidiaries, joint ventures and associates.

-The mission of Peaks Accounting development roadmap is to empower you to achieve advanced accounting automation anywhere, progressing towards real-time accounting automation.
+The mission of Peaks Consolidation development roadmap is to empower you to achieve advanced accounting automation anywhere, progressing towards real-time accounting automation.

 ## Integration